ktor-doc-jp/ktor-doc-jp/pages/clients/http-client.md

 ## Configuring the request with `HttpRequestBuilder`

-When calling request methods, you can provide a lambda for building the request parameters like the url, the http method (verb), the body or the headers.
+When calling request methods, you can provide a lambda to build the request parameters like the URL, the HTTP method (verb), the body, or the headers.
 The HttpRequestBuilder looks like this: